Valve, the company behind Counter-Strike 2, has just revealed new rules for CS2 esports events organizers.

 - For events in 2027 and beyond: Announcements must be made two years in advance

 Major organizations such as BLAST and PGL have already announced their schedules for 2025 in line with the 2023 announcement.
 It appears that most of the major organizers have scaled down the CS2 Tournament for 2025.
-However, these new rules seem to have instilled confidence in small organizations, as evidenced by StarLadder‘s return to the CS2 Esports scene with a lineup of tournaments for 2025.
+However, these new rules seem to have instilled confidence in emerging organizations, as evidenced by StarLadder’s return to the CS2 Esports scene with a lineup of tournaments for 2025.

 How Does This Affect Competition and Integrity?